alexanian/heist-puzzles/README.md

 The BL-IP app makes available its current frame at `<YOUR_CAMERA_IP>/camera.jpg`.
 Test audio and video streams can be viewed at `http://<YOUR_CAMERA_IP>/jpeg-browser.html`.

+### Accessing the server
+You can see the login page at `localhost:8080/login`.
+To access the feeds, enter the username and password found in the Security configuration.
+If you go to /feeds without this, you'll be kicked back to login.